Made a Mistake on an Immigration Form? How to Correct It

 Ways to contact the appropriate government office about an error you made in filling out an immigration application or petition form.

 The U.S. government doesn't know it yet—but you do.
-You've realized that you made a mistake on that immigration application form you filed.
+You've made a mistake on an immigration application form you filed, and you've already pressed send or put it in the mail.
 What should you do now to correct it or deal with the situation?
 This definitely isn't something to ignore.
 As we'll discuss in this article, the appropriate next steps depend on what stage of the application process you've reached.

 If the U.S. Government Hasn't Yet Acted on Your Immigration Application